thereferences/systems/docs/source/introduction.rst

 Introduction
 ============

-An outline of the project document.
+.. note:: An outline of the project document.

 .. raw:: html